iwang2/pamela/README.md

 - "I wanna buy an apartment with a brick wall and windows"
 - asked if I was okay after she had a nightmare that I got electrocuted (she fell asleep while I was talking to her a CS stuff)
 - are you really afraid of looking old? "yeah that's why I stopped laughing so much"
+- "Oh no Ida if I bleed to death I will die"
+- "Everybody wants my blood because it's full of sugar"